How to Calculate Beginning Inventory

 Fortunately, multiple warehouses needn’t struggle to calculate their beginning inventory.
-The calculation method and steps are almost similar with that of small and medium-sized businesses with a slight variation in valuing the cost of goods.
+The calculation method and steps are almost similar to that of small and medium-sized businesses with a slight variation in valuing the cost of goods.

 Key Tips to Calculating Your BI

-Failure to know the basic principles and requirements of calculating your BI makes you have wrong results and thus poor decision making.
+Failure to know the basic principles and requirements of calculating your BI makes you have wrong results and thus poor decision-making.
 Thankfully, we’re here to help you not to err.
 With the below tips, you’ll get everything accurate: